Shubham-18-10-1998/Obsidian/RESOURCES/Java/Lecture 2 - Core Java I.md

 ## Object Orientated Programming

 - Class : Template - they occupy nothing on their own
-	- Constructor: A special function, name same as class name, no return type used to initialise data members of class.
+	- Constructor: A special function, with name same as class name, and no return type used to initialise data members of class.
-		- Default : This is the default Java provides on its own;
+		- Default : This is the default Java provides on its own.
+Makes all data members to default values.
+			- For non-primitive data types like string or objects its null
+			- for int, short, long, float etc its 0 or 0.0
+			- For boolean its false
+			- Char its unicode null character -> \u0000
 		- Parametrised : What we write.
 If we provide this, then default constructor is lost.
 If we still want it, then we have to add on our own.
 		- Copy Constructor : Used to make copy of an object.
 			- This helps avoid shallow copy